Chapter

 these years, but some plants survived.
 And those little creatures—”

-at my bowl but then shrugged and ate it anyway.
+but then shrugged and ate it anyway.

 I was freaking ravenous.